Use cursor keys ▲▶▼◀SPACE or

 Other versions used absolute positioned images or divs to make up the blocks.

-<table> with CSS-styled cell borders as a grid seemed logical.
+Using a table with CSS-styled cell borders as a grid seemed logical.

 through the cells.
 Accessing it by table.rows[y].cells[x]

 was almost as fast as nextSibling but more convenient in terms of code-size and readability :-)

 The same is true for using table methods addRow and deleteRow.
-Less code and more speed then moving the cells individually.
+Less code and more speed than moving the cells individually.